ephimoff/guides/README.md

   brace on its own line
 - Indent continued lines two spaces
 - Indent private methods equal to public methods
 - If you break up a chain of method invocations, keep each method invocation on its own line.
-Place the `.` at the end of each line, except the last.
-[Example][dot guideline example].
+Place the `.` at the end of each line, except the last
 - Use 2 space indentation (no tabs)
 - Use an empty line between methods
 - Use empty lines around multi-line blocks